DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Method

 \section{Method}

-In the subsequent section, we propose the DA-TransUNet architecture, as visualized in Figure.\ref{Fig_DATrans-Unet}.
-We begin with an overview of the overall architecture.
-We then elaborate on its principal components in the following order: the dual attention blocks, uniquely serving as specialized feature extraction modules, the encoder, the skip connections, and finally, the decoder.
+In the subsequent section, we propose the DA-TransUNet architecture, illustrated in Figure.\ref{Fig_DATrans-Unet}.
+We start with a comprehensive overview of the architecture.
+Next, we detailed the architecture's key components in the following order: the dual attention blocks(DA-Block), the encoder, the skip connections, and the decoder.